Michael-loves-Coding/Michael-loves-Coding/README.md

 README.md

+Hello!
+My Name is Michael and I love to code!

 1. My career currently is focused on becoming a full stack web designer, for my educational background I have graduated from Ecole Secondaire Nortre Dame High School and am now taking Full Stack Web Deevlopment at U of A